AlexChicote/BarcelonaAccidents/README.md

 TARGET.
 I decided to try to predict if an accident has any severely injured or deaths.
 This is how I created a new column that I called "target".
 Its value is one if the accident has any deaths and/or severely injured people, 0 if there are no injuries or these are minor.
 The idea is to be able to create a model that anticipates what accidents might need to be  prioritized.

 METRICS.
 First of all, it is a binary classification problem.
-Secondly,it is a very imbalanced dataset (97.5% of 0).
+Secondly,it is a very imbalanced dataset (97.5% of majority class).

 Based on this:

-  1. The most obvious metric to use is RECALL as we want to minimize the false negatives (predicting as having no sever injuries when there are).
+  1. The most obvious metric to use is RECALL as we want to minimize the false negatives (predicting an accident not having deaths and/or severely injured when it actually has).
-  2. I start using AUC_ROC to evaluate the model and be able to play with the threshold, if necessary.
-I added accuracy because I want to make sure that it does not go below 70%.
-A model that is over 30% wrong might lose interest.
+  2. I will use also AUC_ROC to evaluate the model and be able to play with the threshold, if necessary.
+I added accuracy because I want to make sure that it does not go below 70% to avoid the cry wolf syndrome.